Blueberry Tart Limousin

 The simplicity of this blueberry tart recipe

-The blue berry tart recipe from Limousin is deliberately restrained.
-A crumbly pâte sablée base, a generous layer of blueberries, a touch of sugar and lemon to lift the fruit.
-That is it.
-No custard, no pastry cream, no elaborate filling to compensate for a lack of flavour in the fruit.
-The tart depends entirely on the quality of the blueberries, which is why it is a seasonal recipe rather than a year-round one.
+The blueberry tart recipe from the Limousin is deliberately simple.
+A crumbly pâte sablée base, a generous layer of tart blueberries, a touch of sugar and lemon to lift the fruit and that’s all there is to it.
+More traditional fruit tarts have custard, pastry cream or another elaborate filling to make up for a lack of flavour in the fruit, but due to the wonderful taste of the wild blueberries, this tart needs nothing to help it make it better.
+This blue berry tart recipe does depend on the quality of the berries, which is why it’s a seasonal recipe rather than a year-round one.

 The key to good pâte sablée is cold butter and minimal handling.
-Overworked pastry develops gluten and loses the crumbly texture that defines it.
+If you overwork it, the pastry develops gluten and loses the crumbly texture that makes it so distinguished and good.
 Work quickly, chill the dough before rolling, and handle it as little as possible.

 Leave your thoughts